Visualizing high-dimensional loss landscapes with Hessian directions: Annihilation method

-where we used that $v_i^\top v_j=0$ if $i\neq j$ and 1 otherwise.
-Note that $\lambda^{(k)}\rightarrow \lambda_k-\lambda_1$ in the limit $k\rightarrow\infty$.
+where we used that $\langle v_i, v_j\rangle=0$ if $i\neq j$ and 1 otherwise.
+Notice that $\lambda^{(n)}\rightarrow \lambda_k-\lambda_1$ in the limit $n\rightarrow\infty$.
 The described method is reminiscent of eigenvalue annihilation as commonly used in deflation techniques~\cite{burden2015numerical}.
-The main difference of the outlined deflation method w.r.t.\ standard annihilation approaches is that we are not interested in the second largest magnitude eigenvalue, but in the largest magnitude eigenvalue that belongs to the set of eigenvalues of opposite sign of $\lambda_1$.
-The eigenvalues $\lambda_1,\lambda_k$ can be identified with the largest negative and positive principal curvatures and the corresponding eigenvectors are the dominant Hessian directions.
+The main difference of the outlined deflation method w.r.t.\ standard annihilation approaches is that we are not interested in the second largest-magnitude eigenvalue, but in the largest-magnitude eigenvalue that belongs to the set of eigenvalues of opposite sign of $\lambda_1$.
+The eigenvalues $\lambda_1,\lambda_k$ can be identified with the largest-magnitude negative and positive principal curvatures and the corresponding eigenvectors are the dominant Hessian directions.